Sister of Southport victim Bebe King witnessed attack and escaped, family says

 Editor

-The family of Bebe King, six, who died after being stabbed in Southport have paid tribute to their daughter, adding their other child witnessed and managed to escape the attack.
+The family of Bebe King, six, who died after being stabbed in Southport have paid tribute to their daughter, and described how their other child witnessed and managed to escape the attack.

-Parents Lauren and Ben King said their “world was shattered” by the death of their “precious” daughter on 29 July at a Taylor Swift-themed dance class at the Hart Space.
+Parents Lauren and Ben King said their world had been shattered by the death of their precious youngest daughter on 29 July at a Taylor Swift-themed dance class at the Hart Space.

-They added their older daughter, Genie, “witnessed the attack and managed to escape” through a statement to Merseyside Police.
+They praised the extreme bravery of their older daughter, Genie, after revealing that the nine-year-old was in the same class and saw the horrific attack unfold.

-“She has shown such incredible strength and courage, and we are so proud of her,” they said.
+“She has shown such incredible strength and courage, and we are so proud of her,” they said in a statement released via Merseyside Police.

 “Her resilience is a testament to the love and bond she shared with her little sister, and we will continue to support her as we navigate this painful journey together as a family.”